History of ice hockey: Initial development

 As the popularity of ice hockey as a spectator sport grew, earlier rinks were replaced by larger rinks.
 Most of the early indoor ice rinks have been demolished; Montreal's Victoria Rink, built in 1862, was demolished in 1925.
 Many older rinks succumbed to fire, such as Denman Arena, Dey's Arena, Quebec Skating Rink and Montreal Arena, a hazard of the buildings' wood construction.
 The Stannus Street Rink in Windsor, Nova Scotia (built in 1897) may be the oldest still in existence; however, it is no longer used for hockey.
 The Aberdeen Pavilion (built in 1898) in Ottawa was used for hockey in 1904 and is the oldest existing facility that has hosted Stanley Cup games.

-The oldest indoor ice hockey arena still in use today for hockey is Boston's Matthews Arena, which was built in 1910.
-It has been modified extensively several times in its history and is used today by Northeastern University for hockey and other sports.
+Until December 2025, the oldest indoor ice hockey arena in use for hockey was Boston's Matthews Arena, which was built in 1910.
+It had been modified extensively several times in its history and was most recently used by Northeastern University for hockey and other sports.
+Demolition began in February 2026, with plans to build a new facility.
 It was the original home rink of the Boston Bruins professional team, itself the oldest United States-based team in the NHL, starting play in the league in what was then called Boston Arena on December 1, 1924.
-Princeton University's Hobey Baker Memorial Rink was built in 1923 and is the second-oldest indoor hockey arena still in use and in Division I hockey behind Matthews Arena, but Princeton has the distinction of being the school that has played in its current rink the longest.
+Princeton University's Hobey Baker Memorial Rink was built in 1923 and is now the oldest indoor hockey arena still in use and in Division I hockey; Princeton has the distinction of being the school that has played in its current rink the longest.
 Madison Square Garden in New York City, built in 1968, is the oldest continuously-operating arena in the NHL.